Skip to main content

 Ground is almost always the right call when:

-• Your pet is brachycephalic (bulldog, pug, boxer) — banned from most airline cargo
+• Your pet is brachycephalic (bulldog, pug, boxer), since these breeds are banned from most airline cargo

 • Your pet is anxious, elderly, or has medical conditions